iratefun/developer_infobase/development/projects.md

 ## Project Type Suffixes

 A project type suffix should always be a project type classification.
+The list below shows the current project types represented.

 * __util
 * __lib